hsezhiyan/Natural-Language/README.md

 # Natural-Language
-I've attached here the assignments for ECS189 - Natural Language Processing.
-Further descriptions are provided inside the respective folders.
+Assignments for ECS189 - Natural Langauge Processing.
+Readme descriptions are provided within the specific folders for the specific assignments.